kflagg/kflagg.github.io/index.md

 [CV](kflagg-cv).

-If you are interested in bringing me onto your project as a statistical practitioner, I will be happy to schedule a free 45-minute consultation to discuss your needs.
+If you are interested in bringing me onto your project as a statistical practitioner, I will be happy to schedule a free no-obligation 45-minute consultation to discuss your needs.
 [Email me](mailto:flagg.ka@gmail.com) to get started!

 # Resources